lmatosevic/lumen-rest/README.md

 RestRoute::route($router, 'examples', 'ExampleController', ['CREATE' => ['middleware1', 'middleware2'], 'UPDATE' => 'middleware2'],
         ['INDEX', 'CREATE', 'UPDATE']);

+// This will create only all routes and apply middleware1 and middleware2 to INDEX and ONE route, on others will middleware3 be applied.
+RestRoute::route($router, 'users', 'UserController', ['INDEX,ONE' => ['middleware1', 'middleware2'], 'middleware3']);

 // Example subgroup of routes (/article/authors/*) with middleware
 $router->group(['prefix' => 'article', 'middleware' => 'middleware1'], function ($subRoute) {
         RestRoute::route($subRoute, 'authors', 'AuthorController');